Pre-School Class

 • Fine motor development, writing and staying on the line

-• Counting numbers 1 - 10 (numeric symbol and associated quantity)
+• Counting numbers 1-10 (numeric symbol and associated quantity)

-• Understand concepts of ten's (10, 20, 30, etc.) (numeric symbol and associated quantity)
+• Understand concepts of ten’s (10, 20, 30, etc.) and their quantity

 • Understand decimal point concept and quantity

-• Counting and numeration order from 1 - 100 (numeric symbol and associated quantity)
+• Counting and numeration order from 1-100

 • Beginning basic concept of simple addition